jsenv/core/packages/test/README.md

 })
 ```

-_scripts/test.mjs_: will start a web browser and use it to execute all test files.
+_scripts/test.mjs_: start a web browser and use it to execute test files.

 ```js
 import { executeTestPlan, chromium } from "@jsenv/test"